tony-shannon/JammingFeatureRequest/Feature Request- Explore GenresMoods.md

 # CAVEATS
-This section is used to lay out alternative solutions and their respective drawbacks, as well as potential drawbacks to the proposed solution above.
-This is used to make it clear why the technical implementation detailed previously was chosen instead of alternatives.
-It additionally allows stakeholders or other developers to consider those drawbacks and choose one of the alternate solutions if they prefer it.
-This may occur if they feel the benefits or drawbacks of that solution are more desirable than the current solution, or if they can identify other benefits and drawbacks not currently listed.

 The feature outlined here progresses and improves the functionality of the Jamming application, while keeping the changes to a reasonable scope, so the work involved is a step wise improvement.

-The changes are at both the UI level as well as needing to call 2 new APIs The search style involving “Mood:Dinner” as search syntax is not the most user friendly, but has the advantage of being simple enough to support, with a check/parse on the search term.
+The changes are at both the UI level as well as needing to call 2 new APIs

+The search style involving “Mood:Dinner” as search syntax is not the most user friendly, but has the advantage of being simple enough to support, with a check/parse on the search term.
 It keeps the UI fairly clean without added buttons etc.

 The UI change involved with the new component is PlayListList may be done in other ways, though in the authors view having PlayLists and TrackLists sitting side by side is pretty clean and useful/reusable pattern.

 The user flow runs from Search to Exploring PlayListLists to Exploring TrackLists, then reusing Tracklists to create(+/- amending) Playlists..

-Sitting PlayLists alongside PlayListLists could be confusing, but that is mitigated by making the PlayListList Readonly (non editable) while allowing the PlayLists to be Read/Write (ie editable)
+Sitting PlayLists alongside PlayListLists could be confusing, but that is mitigated by making the Spotify PlayListList Readonly (non editable) while allowing the User PlayLists to be Read/Write (ie editable), which we believe is a reasonable approach to take